theron-wang/otr4j/README.md

 ## Progress

-Current work should be considered __at most__ _prototype-quality and guaranteed insecure._ The development follows the _master_ branch of [OTRv4], but may lag behind in areas that currently lack development focus.
+Current work should be considered __at most__ _prototype-quality._ The development follows the _master_ branch of [OTRv4], but may lag behind in areas that currently lack development focus.

-__2019-10-28__ Due to third-party contributions made under dubious circumstances, i.e. possibly made during working time instead of personal time, some merges in the commit history have been redone.
-There are no longer any third-party contributions in the OTRv4 work.
-The [original master-branch content][original-master] is still available.

 __Development stages__: